Meeting Social Security’s Disability Requirements

 Just because you’re unable to work doesn’t mean you’ll automatically be awarded Social Security Disability benefits.
 The Social Security Administration (SSA) is a large government agency that uses a complex system to determine if you deserve benefits.
 You’ll only qualify for benefits if you meet the SSA’s strict definition of “disabled.”

 Let Social Security Disability attorney Angelina Valle help you determine if you do.
-Contact our office to discuss your disability case.

 Qualifying for disability benefits can be tough, but success is possible.